 - Make Almond Cream.
 Combine butter and sugar on medium speed until fluffy in a stand mixer.
 Scrape down the bowl.
 Add in both eggs and beat until fully incorporated.
 Scrape down the bowl again.

 - Prep for baking.
-Preheat oven to 350 degrees and adjust an oven rack to be in the center of the oven.
+Preheat the oven to 350℉ and adjust an oven rack to be in the center of the oven.
 Line two baking sheets with parchment paper and set aside.

 - Cut croissants.
-Cut croissants in half horizontally and arrange 4, cut side up, on each baking sheet.
+Cut the croissants in half horizontally and arrange the four bottom pieces on each baking sheet, with the cut side up.

 - Add almond cream.
 Spread 2 tablespoons of almond cream evenly on the bottom side of each croissant.
 Pay close attention and fill to the ends of the croissant.

 - Add pecan pie filling.
-Spread 2 tablespoons of pecan pie filling evenly on top of almond cream.
+Spread 2 tablespoons of the pecan pie filling evenly on top of the almond cream.

 - Top croissants.
-Place the tops back on the croissants, gently press down, and spread an additional tablespoon of almond cream across the top of the croissant.
+Place the tops back on the croissants, gently press down, and spread an additional tablespoon of almond cream across the top of each croissant.

 - Bake.
 Bake one tray at a time for 13-15 minutes or until the almond cream is fully cooked and light brown.